This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - All applications must be accompanied by medical certificates or other relevant independent evidence including:

-- a supporting letter from a solicitor, a Head of a University residence, the Director of the Oorala Centre, a counsellor, psychologist, employer, a minister of religion, etc.; or
+- a supporting letter from a solicitor, a Head of a University residence, the Director Oorala Aboriginal Centre, a counsellor, psychologist, employer, a minister of religion, etc.; or

 - a statement from the NRMA (or equivalent) if relevant to the reasons for applying; or